 While mentioning the diversity of fanworks, Louisa Ellen Stein identifies a tension between what she defined as the two established fannish concerns of expansiveness and limitation (Stein, 2006: 247).
 When discussing fan speculation practices, the focus will be put on expansiveness.
 Expansiveness refers to the nature of the meta-text which allows for open readings due to the multiplicity of characters and narratives (Geraghty, 2017: 4).
 While Geraghty talks about the narratives in video games the same type of comparison of multiplicity in a narrative can be explored within the One Piece manga.
-To illustrate this Geraghty notes that "by adding an expansive meta-narrative which prompts them to fill gaps in backstory either to enhance their gameplay or solve mysteries left supposedly by the game designers" (Geraghty, 2017: 5), and by replacing the word "gameplay" with "reading", and "game designer" with "author", it is clear that fans are encouraged to speculate about the analysis where a comparison will be made of two speculative videos that tackle the identical question about Oda's narrative with different solutions and answers.
+To illustrate this Geraghty notes that "by adding an expansive meta-narrative which prompts them to fill gaps in backstory either to enhance their gameplay or solve mysteries left supposedly by the game designers" (Geraghty, 2017: 5), and by replacing the word "gameplay" with "reading", and "game designer" with "author", it is clear that fans are encouraged to speculate about the purposeful plot holes left for further interpretation.
+This will be further elaborated in the analysis where a comparison will be made of two speculative videos that tackle the identical question about Oda's narrative with different solutions and answers.